If you want it, Kerblam it!

 • Run docker run --rm -it -v ./data:/data --entrypoint make process_csv_kerblam_runtime -f /executor.

 This last command runs the container, telling it to execute make with target file -f /executor.
-Note that it's not exactly what kerblam does - it has additional features to correctly mount your paths, capture stdin and stdout, etc...
+Note that it's not exactly what kerblam does - it has additional features to correctly mount your paths, capture stdin and stdout, etc... meaning that it works transparently with your other settings and profiles.

 Kerblam! will build the container images without moving the recipies around (this is what the -f flag does).
-The .dockerfile in the build context (next to the kerblam.toml) is shared by all pipes.
+The .dockerignore in the build context (next to the kerblam.toml) is shared by all pipes.
 See the 'using a dockerignore' section of the Docker documentation for more.

 Read the "writing dockerfiles for Kerblam!" section to learn more about how to write dockerfiles that work nicely with Kerblam! (spoiler: it's easier than writing canonical dockerfiles!).